everydayrain/imagined_realities/content/blog/docker-trouble.md

 ## Conclusion
 As I mentioned, I've been leaning towards Lazyjournal these past few days.
 Hope this quick survey of tools to reveal Docker logs has been useful.
-Should you want to connect on this, feel free to r
+Should you want to connect, feel free reach out on {% linkprimary "Mastodon", "https://infosec.exchange/@anthro_packets" %}.